adrian-brady/Allocator-Project/readme.md

 Reading: K&R up to chapter 6.

-## Memory
+### Memory

 This project requires at least a rudimentary understanding of memory, and how memory is laid out in a computer.

-Reading: Computing Systems A Programmers Perspective 9.1, 9.2, 9.9.1-9.9.6
+Reading: Computer Systems A Programmers Perspective 9.1, 9.2, 9.9.1-9.9.6

-## Allocation
+### Allocation

 You should have a basic understanding of how allocation works, and the techniques used.

-Reading: Computing Systems A Programmers Perspective 9.9.7 - 9.9.14
+Reading: Computer Systems A Programmers Perspective 9.9.7 - 9.9.14

-# Usage
+## Usage

 There is a collection of tests available in the `./tests/` directory.
 They test 3 separate functions of the allocator: allocation, freeing, and coalescing.
 All tests should pass.